NOTE: Analysis is mixed in with the relation of

 Diane.
 Ah, Diane.
 Everyone has been waiting for the possibility of the return of Diane, who we never saw in the original series.
 She was Cooper's secretary.
 She was pretty much his diary, as he sent her voice recordings of not only his professional but personal observations.
 And now here she is, in the flesh, and is the wonderful Laura Dern who has appeared in so many of Lynch's films.

-The viewer focuses on Albert having exclaimed, in the rain, "Fuck Gene Kelly, you motherfucker", and so is reminded of Gene Kelly's not only of his brilliant dance scene in Singing in the Rain, but Kubrick's parody of it with the violent Alex beating and tying up the writer, Alexander, and raping his wife.
+The viewer focuses on Albert having exclaimed, in the rain, "Fuck Gene Kelly, you motherfucker", and so is reminded of not only Gene Kelly's brilliant dance scene in Singing in the Rain, but Kubrick's parody of it with the violent Alex beating and tying up the writer, Alexander, and raping his wife.
 As a consequence of this, Alexander was left in a wheel chair, cared for by a weightlifter, and his wife eventually died of pneumonia, but he claimed it was the rape that killed her.
+Alex would later inadvertently (led by fate, by chance) return to Alexander's home, where he is recognized, and is compelled to attempt suicide by leaping out a window.

 In the Gene Kelly movie, a woman named Kathy does voice-overs for film, but is more talented than the vain actress for whom she serves as voice when the actress attempts to move from silent films to talkies.
 When the actress must sing her song live, Kathy stands behind a curtain and does the singing while the actress lip-syncs.
 The actress is revealed as being a fake and the talented Kathy is introduced by Gene Kelly as the real star.